Table of contents

 - Google cloud architecture – zones and regions

-- Disaster recovery patterns available in Google Cloud Platform
+- Disaster recovery planning & patterns available in Google Cloud Platform

-- Examples of Disaster Recovery scenarios for apps
+- Examples of Disaster Recovery Strategy for apps

 - Disaster recovery scenarios for data